-If you have a website that classifies products or services or pages into different areas, and your products might be offered in a shopping search engine or other services that draw information from multiple websites, how you classify what you offer may play a role in how that shopping search engine classifies or creates new classifications when it displays your products or services or pages.
+If you have a website that classifies products or services or pages into different areas, and your products might be offered in a shopping search engine or other services that draw information from multiple websites, how you classify what you offer may play a role in how that shopping search engine classification or creates new classifications when it displays your products or services or pages.

 A Yahoo patent application describes an automated process, where items entered into different sets of categories can be categorized in other broader categorization schemes.